-Cabinet Members acting collectively or individually may take decisions on the resourcing of Council services and on the purchase of goods or services provided they are within their delegated authority and in accordance with the budget and policy agreed by Council.
+Cabinet Members may take decisions on the resourcing of Council services and on the purchase of goods or services provided they are within their delegated authority and in accordance with the budget and policy framework.

-The management of such allocated resources and how they will be applied is a matter for the Chief Executive, Corporate Management Board members or Heads of Service subject to any policy or budgetary constraints imposed by the Council or Cabinet.
+The management of such allocated resources and how they will be applied is a matter for the Chief Executive, Corporate Leadership Team members or Senior Officers subject to any policy or budgetary constraints imposed by the Council or Cabinet.

-25.4.2 Non Cabinet Members
+25.4.2 Deputy Cabinet Members etc